ReX-XAI/ReX/README.md

 <!--inclusion-marker-end-do-not-remove-->

+## Feedback

+Bug reports, questions, and suggestions for enhancements are welcome - please [check the GitHub Issues](https://github.com/ReX-XAI/ReX/issues) to see if there is already a relevant issue, or open a new one!

 ## How to Contribute

 Your contributions are highly valued and welcomed.
 To get started, please review the guidelines outlined in the [CONTRIBUTING.md](/CONTRIBUTING.md) file.
 We look forward to your participation!